Christian Pulisic: 2021–present: CONCACAF triumphs and World Cup debut

+Player profile

 Style of play

-Following his promotion to the Dortmund first team, FourFourTwo writer Andy Mitten wrote that the Dortmund manager Thomas Tuchel "saw the potential – the speed, sharpness, strength, sublime fitness and mature decision-making that belied his age."
-Tuchel called Pulisic "the kind of guy who's very self-confident, shows his talent on the pitch, and doesn't show any nerves under pressure – which is a wonderful combination."
+Following his promotion to the Dortmund first team, FourFourTwo writer Andy Mitten wrote that the Dortmund manager Thomas Tuchel "saw the potential – the speed, sharpness, strength, sublime fitness and mature decision-making that belied his age".
+Tuchel called Pulisic "the kind of guy who's very self-confident, shows his talent on the pitch, and doesn't show any nerves under pressure – which is a wonderful combination".
 Pulisic's Dortmund teammate Nuri Şahin said, "He's fearless [...]
 He has so much speed, but what I like most is his first touch.
 When he gets the ball, his first touch opens up a huge space for him even if there's no space."
-Since the 2018–19 season, Pulisic was most often deployed on the wing for Dortmund, and this has continued at Chelsea.
+Since the 2018–19 season, Pulisic was most often deployed on the wing for Dortmund, and this continued at Chelsea and AC Milan, although towards the end of the 2023–24 Serie A season he found himself deployed more regularly in central areas as a playmaker.
 Because of his style of play, Pulisic is often subjected to fouls by opponents.

 In July 2020, Chelsea manager Frank Lampard compared him positively to former Chelsea winger Eden Hazard, saying Pulisic "has a more direct attacking instinct.
 He has the talent to pass through defenders and run inside the box which is a great trait in the modern game."
 Lampard added, "There's still more development to come.
 Christian is taking responsibility to change games."

+At Milan with the presence of Rafael Leão on the left of the attacking third, Pulisic once again moved to the right wing.
+However, in absence of Leão, Pulisic sometimes is deployed as a left winger, his traditionally preferred position.
+Pulisic has been praised by Milan manager Stefano Pioli, as “He has quality, intensity and willingness." – “He’s scoring a lot, too, which isn’t always easy for a winger.”
+Pulisic is routinely deployed as a central attacking midfielder ("trequartista") as the attacking third's playmaker.

+Reception

+Pulisic since a young age has been compared with U.S. national team legends Landon Donovan and Clint Dempsey over being the greatest American player of all time, as well as one of the best North American players of all time.
+In his early club seasons with Borussia Dortmund he was regarded as one of the world's best young players, being listed as a finalist of the 2017 Golden Boy award and runner-up of the 2018 Kopa Trophy to Kylian Mbappé; presented to the world's best player under the age of 21.
+During his time with Chelsea he was criticized for being heavily injury-prone, having missed 53 club games from a series of injuries spanning 4 seasons.

+Following his move to AC Milan, Pulisic rebounded his club form and has been praised as one of the best players in the Italian Serie A, as well as one of AC Milan's most important players.
+He is regarded as one of the two best active CONCACAF players with Alphonso Davies.